 Advocacy is a major component of Preserve Arkansas’s mission.
 As the only statewide nonprofit organization dedicated to saving Arkansas’s architectural and cultural heritage, Preserve Arkansas is often in the thick of the battle.
 From saving historic buildings such as Carnall Hall and the Donaghey Building to promoting preservation-friendly legislation locally and at the State Capitol, Preserve Arkansas works diligently to promote preservation efforts across the state.

 Preserve Arkansas has established several endowments to promote preservation in Arkansas, named for venerated and well-known preservationists from the state.
 Contributions to any of these endowments are welcomed and fully tax-deductible.
-To contribute, make checks payable to the endowment of your choice, and send to Historic Preservation Alliance of Arkansas, P.O.
+To contribute, make checks payable to the endowment of your choice, and send to Preserve Arkansas, P.O.
 Box 305, Little Rock, AR 72203-0305.

 The annual Arkansas Preservation Awards recognize preservation efforts across the state over the past year.
 These achievements range from outstanding examples of rehabilitated structures, revitalized neighborhoods and commercial districts, and lifetime achievement in Arkansas preservation.